soulroll/silverstripe-bootstarter/README.md

 2. Gulp (npm install gulp -g)

 ## Installation
-1. Clone or download the respository into your SilverStripe themes directory
+1. Clone or download the respository into your SilverStripe themes directory.
-2. Run 'npm install' via cmd line inside the bootstarter theme folder to get all of the node dependancies, this will also install Gulp for compiling scss and js
+2. Run 'npm install' via cmd line inside the bootstarter theme folder to get all of the node dependancies, this will also install Gulp for compiling scss and js.
-3. Change to the theme in the SilverStripe CMS
+3. Change to the Bootstarter theme in the SilverStripe CMS.
-4. Run "gulp" via the cmd line in the bootstarter theme folder, this will compile the sass and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme)
+4. Run "gulp" via the cmd line inside bootstarter theme folder, this will compile the sass and js into css and js/dist/ and will watch for changes in the scss and js/src/ directories (building on top of the theme).

 ## Extra
 You can run "gulp jshint" to check for javascript errors in js/src/ from your .jshintrc file